 Mike Stern begins by explaining why it’s important to pay attention to the UI and app icon: Your users aren’t going to judge your app based on how many technologies you are using, or how many APIs you integrated or how elegant your code.
 The way they are going to judge your app is what it enables them to do and how it makes them feel.
 Users expect intuitive, beautiful and sometimes even magical experiences when using apps.

-Six tips on how to create better apps icons
+Six tips on how to design better apps icons

 There are a few common pitfalls and mistakes made over and over by developers and a lot of apps get rejected from the app store during the review process.
 Bad app icons are among the top 3 reasons why apps get rejected.